OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_driver.rst

 .. _kvm_multiple_actions:

-Multiple Actions per Host
+Multiple Actions per Host or Cluster
 --------------------------------------------------------------------------------

 By default the VMM driver is configured to allow more than one action to be executed per Host.
 Make sure the parameter ``-p`` is added to the driver executable.
-This is done in ``/etc/one/oned.conf`` in the VM_MAD configuration section:
+This is done in ``/etc/one/oned.conf``, in the ``VM_MAD`` configuration section:

 .. code::